memgonzales/aniframe-language/browser/README.md

 ### D. Viewing New Changes
 New changes made to the model or frontend of AniFrame are only reflected upon restarting the browser.

-1. Navigate to the root directory
+1. Navigate to the root directory:
    ```
    cd ..
    ```